MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ### .PARAMETER

 The description of a parameter.
-Add a ".PARAMETER" keyword for each parameter in the function or script syntax.
+Add a `.PARAMETER` keyword for each parameter in the function or script syntax.

-Type the parameter name on the same line as the ".PARAMETER" keyword.
-Type the parameter description on the lines following the ".PARAMETER" keyword.
-Windows PowerShell interprets all text between the ".PARAMETER" line and the next keyword or the end of the comment block as part of the parameter description.
+Type the parameter name on the same line as the `.PARAMETER` keyword.
+Type the parameter description on the lines following the `.PARAMETER` keyword.
+Windows PowerShell interprets all text between the `.PARAMETER` line and the next keyword or the end of the comment block as part of the parameter description.
 The description can include paragraph breaks.